Skip to content

 Internally, nothing feels broken: the lead was assigned, a note was logged, someone said they called.

-But from the customer’s perspective there’s only one question:
+But from the customer’s perspective there is only one question:

 Did someone show up when I raised my hand?

-Silence doesn’t look like delay — it looks like disorganization.
-And in high-ticket sales, trust is the sale.
+Silence does not look like delay — it looks like disorganization.
+In high-ticket sales, trust is the sale.

 The first touch battlefield moved